-between MathType and MS Word most of these chapters have had to be
+issues between MathType and MS Word most of these chapters have had

-(1) Mathtype equations are displaced above and/or below text lines.
+(1) Mathtype equations may be displaced above and/or below text lines.
 This problem emerged after MS changed its file format from .doc to .docx.
-For Word

-versions 2010 or later this problem can be eliminated by saving .docx formatted files as .doc files, and editing them as such, or by refusing
+For Word versions 2010 or later this problem can be avoided by saving .docx formatted files as .doc files, and editing them as such, or by refusing

 (2) Equations that appear in the document as one thing [say y=x+1] appear as something else when opened in Mathtype [say y=exp(x)].
 This is an

 incompatibility between Mathtype and Word storage format issue (separate from the .doc and .docx issue).
 However every equation that appears

 within Mathtype will also appear elsewhere in the document as the same equation and vice versa, so all is not lost.
 It is also known that MS Word

 Autosave should be disabled in older versions to reduce (but not eliminate) this problem.
 MS's "solution" in newer Word vesions is to not make

 Autosave the default setting - but always check this.
 The severity of this problem could (from my limited experience) increase with the number of